dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 dependency...).
 Also different RBAC can be assigned to individal RGs, if such is required by design.

-## Use the following steps to deploy ADDS in Azure IaaS and all related components
+## Use the following steps to deploy ADDS in Azure IaaS and all related components.

+****Note:** Most deployment templates in the following steps use Desired State Configuration (DSC) and PowerShell extenstions.
+DSC and PowerShell code used by the deployments is only available to authorized users.
+If you are not authorised then most deployments will not work.**

 1. [Deploy Azure Key Vaults](DeployAzureKeyVaults.md)
 2. Identify Log Analytics workspace used by the Azure Security Center for the target Azure subscription.